platform-experience/serviceportal-best-practice/README.md

   Use named controllers instead of anonymous functions.
 Why named controllers?

-   * Easier to debug
+   * easier to debug
-   * Creates more readable code
+   * creates more readable code

   Also, be sure to append the controller name with the suffix Controller.
 This is a good practice that is commonly used and is descriptive.